proto-aiken-13/tp/docs/UserGuide.md

 **A**: npc_track cannot handle students with the exact same name.
 However, you can consider adding something else to their names to distinguish between them.

 So for example, if you have 2 students called "Arnab Goav", you can name one student "Arnab Goav 1" and the other "Arnab Goav 2".

+**Q**: The user display looks weird when I add a very long name or minimise it to very small sizes.<br>
+**A**: npc_track does not support extreme inputs.
+It is optimised for sane usage with a standard screen size and normal names.
+We will add support in a future version.